 One of Smith’s primary objectives is finding the best mix of feed costs to provide customers with optimum return.
 With uncertainty in the market, Smith’s challenge is to take a long-term approach with producers.

 “We really have to have an understanding of the markets and make the best decisions for what’s coming down the road," Smith says.

 To that end, Smith studies corn and soybean markets and analyzes ingredients for individual pork producers’ needs.
 There may be set nutrient specifications that a pig needs to consume, depending on housing style (confined or pasture setting) – but Smith’s job is to put algorithms to work and come up with the best feed solution.
 Different combinations, coupled with prices of varied ingredients, give him a best-value solution.

 And that’s when Smith’s Doctorate degree in swine nutrition comes into play: either he believes the solution or he doesn’t.
 If he doesn’t, he goes back to work again.

 “It’s a balance,” Smith says.
 “In reality, we want the nutrient profile to be right – corn, soybean fat.
 But if the pig isn’t going to grow, we have to adjust it.
 It’s my job to be on top of all this.”

 Kent’s flexibility allows him to customize ingredients to do just that.

 “We have the capability to give producers what they need, whether it’s an 800-pound inclusion supplement or a two-pound vitamin trace mineral,” Smith says.
 “That’s definitely something we do best.”

 Jim Smith lives with his wife, Kimberly, a small animal veterinarian, in Grabill, Indiana.
-Two of their three children are studying animal science in college; their youngest is in the 5th grade.
 Outside of work, Jim enjoys serving as a 4-H and Cub Scout leader, hunting, camping and fishing with his family.